Arcot Ramasamy Mudaliar: Diwan of Mysore

 During his tenure as Diwan of Mysore, Mudaliar organised a number of Tamil music concerts in the kingdom in order to raise money for the restoration of the Carnatic musician Tyagaraja's tomb at Tiruvaiyaru.

-Mudaliar was sent by Jawaharlal Nehru as head of the Indian delegation to New York to argue India's case in the Security Council when Hyderabad appealed to the council against accession to India and eloquently argued the case for India.
-The council eventually decided in favour of India.

 Executive career

 On 5 January 1955, the Industrial Credit and Investment Corporation of India (ICICI) was established.
 Mudaliar was elected as its first chairman.

 Mudaliar helped Murugappa Group setup Tube Investments of India Limited.
 In his later years, he served as its chairman until his death in 1976.

 Murugappa Group, run by members of his family, also runs A.R.L.M.
 Matriculation Higher Secondary School in Cuddalore in his memory.
 His descendants are based out of United States, Canada, and Australia.

 Honours

 Oxford University conferred him the Doctor of Civil Law, appreciating his contributions during the Second World War.
+He was also awarded Knight Commander of the Order of the Star of India and Knight Bachelor.

 Mudaliar was awarded the Padma Bhushan in 1954 and the Padma Vibhushan in 1970.